globus/glopy/README.markdown

 A single credential object can be re-used to load and verify many certificates and proxies, from files and from strings, within a single thread.
-However it is NOT THREAD SAFE, so each thread should have it's own object.
+However it is **NOT THREAD SAFE**, so each thread should have it's own object.

-BUILDING
+# Building #

 Globus Toolkit 5.0 or 5.2 (5.1.X) is required.

 The build script uses vanilla distutils.
 To build and install, run this (probably as root):

-$ export GLOBUS_LOCATION=/usr/local/globus GLOBUS_FLAVOR=gcc64dbg
+    export GLOBUS_LOCATION=/usr/local/globus GLOBUS_FLAVOR=gcc64dbg
-$ python setup.py install
+    python setup.py install

 For GT 5.2, set your environment like this:

     GLOBUS_LOCATION=/usr
     GLOBUS_FLAVOR=

-If using the debian packages for 5.2, install: libglobus-gss-assist-dev libglobus-gsi-credential-dev
+If using the debian packages for 5.2, install:

+    apt-get install libglobus-gss-assist-dev libglobus-gsi-credential-dev

-this list may not be complete - try installing this as well if that fails: globus-gsi-cert-utils-progs globus-proxy-util
+this list may not be complete - try installing this as well if that fails:

+    apt-get install globus-gsi-cert-utils-progs globus-proxy-util

-For GT 5.0, set GLOBUS_LOCATION and GLOBUS_FLAVOR to the values used when you installed globus toolkit.
+For GT 5.0, set `GLOBUS_LOCATION` and `GLOBUS_FLAVOR` to the values used when you installed globus toolkit.

 Note: There are currently lots of warnings from gt header files.
 It would